 “Try using a monochromatic colour scheme for décor and accessories, which is gradients of the same colour, to create a harmonious and subtle look that’s great for small spaces.”

 And finally, Erin reminds us to make the most of the natural light you have, as it’s the greatest way to open a space and make it appear bigger.

-Will you be pulling out the paint brush this weekend and tackling that room in time for Spring?
+Will you be using these tip to select the right paint colours to make a room feel larger?
 We’d love to see before and after photos, tag us when you post them online with @stylecuratorau!

 This article was first published in August 2014 and has been updated with new information and images.